Keerthidevireddy/Stopwatch/README.md

 ## How to Use (From Installation Executable)
 ### On Windows OS
-To use, download the installation executable from the [latest release](https://github.com/TeenageMutantCoder/Alarm-Clock/releases/latest).
+To use, download the installation executable from the [latest release].
 Then, run the executable and follow the steps in the installation wizard.

 ## How to Use (From Zip File With Executable)
 ### On Windows OS